Vidhish-Trivedi/Vidhish-Trivedi/README.md

 I am a CSE student at IIIT-Bangalore.
 I am an avid learner who is always interested to try out new technologies.

-- 🎓 I’ve just finished my second year of college.
+- 🎓 I am currently in my third year of college.

 - 💻 I’m interested in software development, web development and AI/ML.